 WLG is a pioneer in the use of UAS and UAVs to improve the accuracy, cost-effectiveness and safety of data gathering at large or remote project sites.
 UAVs provide high-resolution images using GPS coordinates, and can be used to create 3D point clouds and Digital Terrain Models (DTMs).
 All WLG pilots have the necessary FAA licenses to operate UAVs for geospatial services.

 Liebre Span Inspection | SoCalGas | Gorman, CA

 WLG’s UAV team has conducted many compliance inspections for major utility companies.
 Pilots routinely operate these aircraft safely at remote facilities like this high-pressure gas pipeline in earthquake-prone Gorman.
 UAV inspections are inherently less dangerous to conduct than physical inspections and gather significantly more data than methods relied on in the past.

 UAS Aerial Scanning

-The Mitsubishi Cement Corporation needed to document existing facilities at its Southern California plant to facilitate new construction.
-WestLAND Group UAV team laser-scanned 4 acres of the facility, including a tower whose 30-foot diameter pipe is used to preheat materials for combustion.
+The Mitsubishi Cement Corporation needed to document existing facilities at its Southern California Cushenberry cement plant facility to facilitate new construction.
+WLG’s UAV team laser-scanned four acres of the facility, including a tower whose 30-foot diameter pipe is used to preheat materials for combustion.
 WLG provided a point cloud of 30+ scans and 3D modeling of the tower’s structural beams so engineers could design a new catwalk near the tower’s access hatch for kiln sampling and environmental compliance.